phnmnl/cloud-deploy-kubenow/README.md

 ### If you want to test the deployment:

-First, If you don't have a "kubenow-cloudportal-01" image available in your cloud teenancy then you need to build one.
+First, If you don't have a "kubenow-cloudportal-01" image available in your cloud teenancy then you need to upload or build one.

+Latest images are availabe for upload into your teenancy from: [https://github.com/kubenow/KubeNow/releases](https://github.com/kubenow/KubeNow/releases)

-Please enter the KubeNow subdirectory:
+Or if you want to build one, please enter the KubeNow subdirectory:

     cd KubeNow